devriesb/ctk/README.md

 # Use Bundler to install the dependencies
 bundle install

-# The `ctk` executable to your path so you can call it from anywhere
+# Add the `ctk` executable to your path so you can call it from anywhere
 echo export PATH=\"\$PATH:\$HOME/ctk\" >> ~/.bashrc
 ```